sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 Check the user manual or specifications of your other walkie talkies to verify their frequency bands and supported modes.

+### Usage
+This setup is ideal if you intend to distribute radios to your children without concern about them transmitting on frequencies other than FRS.
+You can provide the walkie talkies to your children while carrying the 'adult radios' yourself.

 ### Channel Configuration

 If your previous Walkie Talkies use FRS channels, you can configure your Arcshell AR-5 radios to use compatible channels.
 By programming your AR-5 radios to operate on FRS channels, you can effectively communicate with your previous walkie talkies.

-This setup is ideal if you intend to distribute radios to your children without concern about them transmitting on frequencies other than FRS.
-You can provide the walkie talkies to your children while carrying the 'adult radios' yourself.

 ### Programming Process